brianbrunner/brianbrunner.github.io/_posts/2013-10-23-automation.markdown

 that I've found comes naturally to those in more business oriented roles.
 Engineers are, however, notorious for reinventing things that there are already existing solutions for.
-I can't count the number of times I've seen people reimplement software that they could just buy for cheap or free.
+I can't count the number of times I've seen people reimplement software that they could just buy for cheap or use for free.

 Quite possibly my favorite instance came from a friend who told me that a startup he had interviewed at had entirely reimplemented nodejs in house